AtomicBillyGruff/Automating-Deployment-of-ELK-stack-within-Microsoft-Azure/README.md

 ### Elk Configuration
 No configuration was performed manually and this is advantageous because automating the configuration of the ELK machine doesn't envoke error or any discrepencies between the vm's.

-Automating machines in this manner reduces error and provides a layer of consistancy to your security stack similar to why we had a load balancer in front all the web-vm's.

 The playbook implements the following tasks: